 No matter what time of year you visit Almeria, you’ll be treated to beautiful views and scenery.

 Look out over the city and the ocean from the heights of the Alcazaba or the San Cristobal Statue and Fortress Wall.
 Drive through the desert or to the many beaches along the coast.

 I once told a local I thought the landscape was beautiful, and she told me it was just dry and brown, but there really is beauty in it!

 How to get to Almería

-Almería can be reached by basically every form of transport possible!
+Almería can be reached by basically every form of transport possible.

-Note that the Alsa sometimes doesn’t accept cards not from Spain (although I have managed with one before) so you may need to book through a third party like GoEuro or go to the bus station directly.
+Note that the Alsa sometimes doesn’t accept cards not from Spain (although I have managed with one before), so you may need to book through a third party like GoEuro or go to the bus station directly.

-If the buses aren’t working for you or the route you’re looking at is too expensive then consider BlaBla Car.
-It’s basically a car sharing service where you can advertise for a ride or for passengers.
+If the buses aren’t working for you or the route you’re looking at is too expensive, then consider BlaBla Car.
+It’s basically a car-sharing service where you can advertise for a ride or for passengers.

 Fly into Almería

 Almería city has an international airport, with British Airways, Easyjet, and Jet2 all flying here.